-Guidelines for Public Comment in Local Government
+50 Guidelines for Public Comment in Local Government

-The public comment period is an essential part of local government meetings.
-These are our guidelines for public comment periods in local government.
-They refer to ordinary business and work or study meetings of councils, boards and committees.
+These guidelines refer to ordinary business and work or study meetings of councils, boards and committees.
 Public hearings and quasi-judicial hearings are governed by different rules.

 It is important for elected officials and for the public to be very clear about the purpose of the public comment period.
 This is an opportunity for members of the public to inform the governing body about their views.
 The meeting itself belongs to the governing body.
 The public does not PARTICIPATE in the decision-making.
 Instead, it PROVIDES INPUT to the governing body, which takes the input into consideration in making its decisions.